Changing My Career: Why It’s Never Too Late For a Fresh Start

 Challenges in the industry

-For some, the industry itself has simply become too challenging.
+For some, the industries themselves have become too challenging.
 A survey, conducted by Randstad UK, revealed that the top four industries facing ‘great resignations’ were manufacturing, construction, tech and logistics.
-In the tail end of a pandemic, it’s easy to see why: many industries are troubled by supply chain issues, while others, such as logistics, face increasing time pressures.
+In the tail end of a pandemic, it’s easy to see why: many industries are troubled by supply chain issues, while others are strained by logistics and increasing time pressures.

 Similar to those with the “life’s too short” way of thinking, many job switchers are putting their health and home life first.
 The pandemic has given rise to a new focus on flexibility, and UK professionals may seek careers where they have more freedom to raise a family or work part-time.